prateek3255/blog/src/blog/javascript-tips-for-react-developers.md

-{% headingWithLink "Avoid using truthy tests" %}
+{% headingWithLink "2.
+Avoid using truthy tests" %}

 If you are familiar with JavaScript then you might be aware of [truthy](https://developer.mozilla.org/en-US/docs/Glossary/Truthy) and [falsy](https://developer.mozilla.org/en-US/docs/Glossary/Falsy) values.
 So a truthy test is nothing but using this coercion ability of JavaScript in control flow statements like this